 And at the end of the day, isn’t that personal style?

-As she continues to take bits and pieces from past hyperfixations and proudly thrifts a huge portion of her wardrobe, Perks is grateful for this newfound celebration of personal style which spaces like TikTok are facilitating.
+As she continues to take bits and pieces from past hyperfixations and proudly thrifts a huge portion of her wardrobe, Perks is grateful for this newfound celebration of personal style that spaces like TikTok are facilitating.

 While continuing to attend therapy, and understanding that her hyperfixations won’t just go away, she’ll continue to celebrate being herself.
 And that in itself is more than any micro trend can offer.